Amy Aves Challenger

 Who benefits from workshops?

-• Writers, aspiring writers, or professionals seeking a space to develop communication confidence, listening skills, storytelling abilities, personal style, and creative energy.
+• Students, writers, aspiring writers, or professionals seeking a space to develop communication confidence, listening skills, storytelling abilities, personal style, and creative energy.

 • Those seeking a creative place